raphaelladinig/nvim-projectmanager/README.md

-## nvim-projectmanager
+# nvim-projectmanager

-small tool for project management in neovim.
+small plugin for project management in neovim.

 ## Features